Firobe/Boblang/README.md

 - source files ending in .bob
 - a glorious standard library called libob

-As a proof that this language is very useful to do things, `examples/brainfuck.bob` contains a Brainfuck interpreter written in Boblang.

 See also `examples/example.bob` for a a basic introduction.

 ## Usage

 Compile with `dune build boblang.exe`
 Execute with `dune exec ./boblang.exe source.bob`

+## Usefulness

+As a proof that this language is very useful to do things, `examples/brainfuck.bob` contains a Brainfuck interpreter written in Boblang.

+With it, you can run the Brainfuck program contained in `examples/hello.fuck`
+`dune exec ./boblang.exe examples/brainfuck.bob < examples/hello.fuck`
+After consuming 100% of one of your CPUS for approximately one minute, it should eventually manage to print "Hello world!".